danieldesira/MissionSeaTurtleNest/CONTRIBUTING_CODE.md

 8. Add the character with the desired quantity/ies in the level/s desired, by modifying the `initialCharacters` field.
 Locate desired level/s in the `levelsConfig` object at `src/levels.ts`.

+## UI

+Commonly occurring elements are defined through Web Components placed under `/src/webComponents`.
+HTML `<template>`s for these web components are to be found in the same directory as the component classes.
+Moreover, `/src/htmlFragments` contains HTML fragments pertaining to UI elements.

+Any such HTML fragments, need to be added to `index.base.html` through the `<!-- @inject path_here -->` syntax.
+In order for changes to fragments to be reflected in the locally running app, the server needs to be stopped and restarted via `Ctrl/Cmd` + `C` and `npm start`.